Covering the edges of a graph with perfect matchings: Tight cut decomposition

+\begin{definition} If a graph $G$ has no non-trivial tight cuts and $G$ is bipartite, then it is a \emph{brace}.
+If $G$ is not bipartite, then it is a \emph{brick}. \end{definition}

-Further, we define bricks and braces. \begin{definition} A graph $G$ is a \textbf{brick} if it is $3$-connected and for every pair $x,y$ of vertices, $G-x-y$ has a perfect matching.
-A bipartite graph $G$ with bipartition $U, W$ with $|U|=|W|$ is a \textbf{brace} if each subset $X \subset U$ with $0<|X|<|U|-1$ has at least $|X|+2$ neighbors in $W$. \end{definition}
+There is another characterization for bricks and braces, though it will not be relevant in this work: \begin{theorem}[\cite{lovaszPM}, Section $1$] A graph $G$ is a brick if and only if it is $3$-connected and for every pair $x,y$ of vertices, $G-x-y$ has a perfect matching.
+A bipartite graph $G$ with bipartition $U, W$ with $|U|=|W|$ is a brace if and only if each subset $X \subset U$ with $0<|X|<|U|-1$ has at least $|X|+2$ neighbors in $W$. \end{theorem}